cruro/cruro/README.md

-Bitcoin Core integration/staging tree
+Cruro Core integration/staging tree
 =====================================

 https://bitcoincore.org

-What is Bitcoin?
+What is Cruro?
 ----------------

-Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Cruro is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Cruro uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Cruro Core is the name of open source